Dynamic Control of Service Systems with Returns: Application to Design of Post-Discharge Hospital Readmission Prevention Programs: Transient Control

 \subsection{Optimal Transient Policy Starting with a Non-Empty Queue}

 In this section, we characterize the structure of the optimal transient policy starting from an initial condition in $\cC$, i.e., when the system is initiated with a non-empty queue.

-From Proposition \ref{prop:corner} we know that the trajectories eventually reach $\cA$, regardless of the policy used.
+From Proposition \ref{prop:corner} we know that trajectories eventually reach $\mathcal{A}$, regardless of the policy used.
+As noted in Section \ref{sec:longrun}, for $y(t)>(\mu N-\lambda)/\nu$ we have $\dot{x}(t)>0$.
+Hence, starting in $\cC$, trajectories can only cross into $\cA$ at a point with $y(t)<(\mu N-\lambda)/\nu$ and hence do not enter $\cN$ before doing so.
 Let $\tau:=\inf\{t\geq0;x(t)=N\}$ denote the time at which the trajectories reach $\cA$ \emph{under an optimal policy}.
 We can then step backwards from $T$ to $\tau$ at which point the costates are at their constant equilibrium values, the Needy state is $x(\tau) = N$, and the Content state $y(\tau)$ is at some value between $0$ and $(\mu N - \lambda)/\nu$.
 To step further back in time, we switch to solving a different system which captures the dynamics when the queue is non-empty, using these four values as boundary conditions.
 Finally, we characterize the policy as a function of the state by exploiting the requirement of Pontryagin's minimum principle that the Hamiltonian must equal zero along the optimal trajectory.